Eating Disorders Impairment Test

 Over the last month, to what extent have your eating habits, exercising, or feelings about your eating, shape, or weight...

-Made you feel guilty.
+Made you forgetful.

 Disagree | Agree |